-The total contribution rate for the current fiscal year exceeds the normal cost by 9.327% of payroll, which, on an actuarial value of assets basis, is not expected to amortize the unfunded liability over any amortization period.
-In the prior valuation, the total contribution rate was expected to amortize the unfunded liability in approximately 35 years.
-There was an increase in the unfunded actuarial liabilities of approximately \$153 million due to a change in the actuarial assumptions (see discussion below).
-APRS also had an experience loss on the actuarial value of assets and an experience gain on the actuarial liabilities.
+The total contribution rate for the current fiscal year exceeds the normal cost by 9.335% of payroll, which, on an actuarial value of assets basis, is not expected to amortize the unfunded liability over any amortization period.
+There was an unexpected decrease in the unfunded actuarial liabilities of approximately \$0.5 million.
+The net decrease in the unfunded actuarial accrued liability includes an asset experience loss of \$5.6 million and a liability experience gain of \$5.1 million.

 The Retiree Death Benefit Fund was established in 2003 as a separate account within the system to advance fund and to pay the \$10,000 post-retirement lump sum death benefits for retirees.
-Table 12 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 17 years following December 31, 2018.
+Table 12 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 16 years following December 31, 2019.
 With the exception of Table 12, the amounts outlined in this report represent the total assets and liabilities of APRS, inclusive of the Retiree Death Benefit Plan.